Cushing’s disease is one of the main endocrine diseases that cause hyperlipidemia (too much fat in the blood) in dogs.

-To contrast, diets low in protein may cause an increase in serum cholesterol concentration (Polzin et al., 1983; Hansen et al., 1992) and are therefore not recommended unless the presence of other conditions warrant their use.
+In contrast, diets low in protein may cause an increase in serum cholesterol concentration (Polzin et al., 1983; Hansen et al., 1992) and are therefore not recommended unless the presence of other conditions warrants their use.

-Most diets with a fat content less than 8% will provide less than 25g fat/1000 kcal.
+Most diets with a fat content of less than 8% will provide less than 25g fat/1000 kcal.

 Some diets appear low in fat on a percentage basis (<8%), but actually provide substantially more than 25 g fat/1000 kcal when the amount of fiber in the diet and metabolizable energy are taken into account, and thus are not low-fat diets.

 After feeding a low-fat diet for 6 to 8 weeks, the presence of hyperlipidemia should be re-evaluated.